 To read our informational brochure on the lead test results: PWSA lead info brochure

-The Pittsburgh Water and Sewer Authority found elevated levels of lead in drinking water in some homes.
+The PWSA found elevated levels of lead in drinking water in some homes.
 Lead can cause serious health problems, especially for pregnant women and children age 6 and younger.

 Lead is a common metal found in the environment and can get into drinking water through corrosion in older lead service lines—which connect homes to water mains—as well as lead piping or fixtures inside the home.